top of page

 "Let's stick to the green runs," I proposed, hoping to fix things.

-We slowly made our way down the mountain.
-Once we reached the bottom, I noticed Trent searching for something.
+We slowly descended the mountain.
+Upon reaching the bottom, I noticed Trent searching for something.

 “That’s a great idea.
 You stay here while I figure out where it is.”